-Voyageur Place only: The residence services office (SK 128) will send a personal e-mail if you receive a package.
-You must visit the office on Monday - Friday between 8:30am - 4:30pm to pick it up.
+Voyageur Place only: The residence services office will send you an email if you receive a package.
+You must visit the office during business hours (Monday to Friday from 8:30 am to 4:30 pm) to pick it up.